michTheBrandofficial/michTheBrandOfficial/README.md

 * 🌍  I'm based in Anambra State , Nigeria
 * ✉️  You can contact me at [michthebrand@gmail.com](mailto:michthebrand@gmail.com)
 * 🧠  I'm learning ReactJS
-* 🤝  I'm open to collaborating on Github
+* 🤝  I'm open to collaboration on Github

 ### Skills